 SSAP No. 21—Other Admitted Assets

-For SSAP No. 26, the revisions capture the full bond definition, determining whether a security qualifies as either an issuer credit obligation or an asset backed security.
-The accounting guidance for issuer credit obligations is retained within SSAP No. 26 and is not changed with the inclusion of the bond definition.
-Other revisions include transition guidance, to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule and to delete the glossary as no longer necessary.
+For SSAP No. 26, the revisions capture the full bond definition, and the guidance for determining whether a security qualifies as either an ICO or an ABS.
+The accounting guidance for ICO is retained within SSAP No. 26 and is not changed with the inclusion of the bond definition.
+Other key revisions include transition guidance to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule and to delete the glossary as no longer necessary.

-For SSAP No. 43, revisions reorder and streamline the existing guidance.
-Although the broad measurement concepts and requirements to assess cash flows have not changed, the guidance specific to whether collection of cash flows is probable, not probable, or pertains to a beneficial interest has been eliminated.
-Instead, the guidance has been rewritten to provide consistent guidance for the assessment of cash flows and considering the impact of prepayments.
-These revisions are not expected to result in significant deviations from past practice, as the resulting guidance is believed to be reflective of prominent past industry interpretations.
-Clarifications have been included to ensure recognition of an other-than-temporary impairment whenever a security is in an impaired state (fair value is less than amortized cost, regardless if an unrealized loss has been recognized) and there is an adverse change in cash flows expected to be collected.
-Other revisions include transition guidance to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule as well as to incorporate guidance that prohibits reporting ABS as cash equivalents / short-term investments and transition to reclassify any securities reported as such as of the effective date.
+For SSAP No. 43, in addition to revising the name to “Asset-Backed Securities,” revisions reorder and streamline the existing guidance.
+Although the broad measurement concepts and requirements to assess cash flows have not changed, the guidance specific to whether collection of cash flows is probable, not probable, and pertains to beneficial interests has been eliminated.
+The guidance has been rewritten to provide consistent guidance for the assessment of cash flows and considering the impact of prepayments.
+These revisions are not expected to result in significant deviations from past practice as the resulting guidance is believed to be reflective of prominent past industry interpretations.
+Clarifications have been included to ensure recognition of an other-than-temporary impairment whenever a security is in an impaired state (fair value is less than amortized cost, regardless of if an unrealized loss has been recognized) and there is an adverse change in cash flows expected to be collected.
+Other key revisions include transition guidance to reclassify debt securities that do not qualify as bonds from Schedule D-1 to the subsequent schedule as well as to incorporate guidance that prohibits reporting ABS as cash equivalents or short-term investments and the process to reclassify any securities reported as such as of the effective date.

 For SSAP No. 21, revisions incorporate new guidance for the accounting and reporting for debt securities that do not qualify as bonds as well as residual interests.
-These investments are reported on Schedule BA in designated reporting lines.
+For both sections, the revisions specify new measurement and admittance concepts for these securities and specify reporting on Schedule BA in designated reporting lines.
+For residuals, guidance is included for the recognition of other-than-temporary impairments and transition guidance for situations where the residual had a different measurement method prior to the effective date.

-In addition to SSAP No. 26R and SSAP No. 43R, Exhibit ___, details “revisions to other SSAPs.”
-This section identifies all SSAPs that have modified guidance, including revisions to SSAP No. 2R to restrict ABS from being in scope.
+In addition, Exhibit ___, details “revisions to other SSAPs” adopted in accordance with the principles-based bond definition.
+This section identifies all SSAPs that have modified guidance, which predominantly reflects updated terms and references, but includes the revisions to SSAP No. 2R to restrict ABS from being in scope.

 Discussion of Comments Received and Exposures

+This section details key comments received from exposures of the principles-based bond definition revisions and the Working Group’s consideration for potential edits.

-This issue paper, along with the principles-based bond definition, was exposed March 2, 2022, with comments due May 6, 2022.
+Per the exposure of the issue paper and principles-based bond definition on March 2, 2022, with comments due May 6, 2022.
 The Working Group heard comments on July 18, 2022, and directed limited edits to be reflected as followed:

 Revise the guidance related to U.S. Treasury Inflation Protected Securities (TIPs) and to clarify the guidance regarding variable contractual principal and interest payments.
 These revisions clarified that securities with plain-vanilla inflation adjustment mechanisms are not intended to be captured within the provisions that restrict bond classification due to varying principal or interest payments, as well as clarified that other variances in contractual amounts due to reference variables (and not just equity interests) are intended to be precluded from bond treatment.